 - 4. Choose Rules... from Outlook's Tools menu.
-Click on the source list item corresponding to the type of account you have (e.g. POP, IMAP, or Exchange).
+Click on the source list item corresponding to the type of account you have (e.g. POP, IMAP, or Exchange) under "On My Computer".
 If you have more than one kind of account, you will need to repeat the following steps for each account type. - a) If you had previously used SpamSieve with Microsoft Entourage, delete any SpamSieve rules that Outlook brought over from your Entourage setup. - b) Click the + button.
-Change the name of the rule to SpamSieve Set Category. - c) For a POP account, the If should say All messages.
-For an IMAP account or Exchange, it should say Folder INBOX (<Account Name>).
-(Note: You will need to create one Set Category rule per IMAP or Exchange account.) - d) Click on the empty space between Change status and Not junk E-mail.
-Click Remove Action to delete the Change status action.
+Change the name of the rule to SpamSieve Set Category. - c) For a POP account, under When a new message arrives it should say All Messages. - For an IMAP or Exchange account, it should say Folder Is INBOX (<Account Name>); you may have to choose Choose Folder... and type "in" to be able to select the inbox.
+Click the + button to add an additional condition for each IMAP account that you have.
+Click on If all conditions are met and change it to If any conditions are met. - d) Under Do the following, click on the button to the right of Change status and Not Junk E-mail to delete the Change status action.

-e) Click on the menu that says Set category and select Run AppleScript.
+e) Click on the pop-up menu that says Set Category and select Run Apple-Script.

 Then click the Script... button and Select the SpamSieve - Set Category.scpt file.
 This file is stored in the Outlook Script Menu Items folder (which is probably inside the Microsoft User Data folder inside your Documents folder):